stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

 ---
 layout: post
-title: Practical advise for code reviews
+title: Practical advice for code reviews
 summary: Improve your team's code review process with some practical advice on the subject.
 date: 2020-04-21
 author: